Awonke11/assessment_1/README.md

    - For Spring Boot: `./mvnw spring-boot:run` 🏃‍♂️

 ## Contributing 🤝
 Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).
+You can add more functionality and complexity to this project, and make it your own.

 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📄
+This project is licensed under the MIT License. 📄

 ![16 Best Cities in Spain - Beautiful Places to Visit | The Planet D] ![5 of the Best Cities in Spain to Visit for the Ultimate Experience] ![The Most Popular Cities to Visit in Spain] ![16 Best Cities in Spain - Beautiful Places to Visit | The Planet D] ![The Most Popular Cities to Visit in Spain] ![10 Best Places to Visit in Spain - #TravelWorld]